takeyourtokenapp/aOi_intelligent_guide/AOI_ORGANIC_REDESIGN.md

 ## ✅ Completion Statement

-The landing page has been completely redesigned from the ground up with an organic, living intelligence aesthetic. aOi is no longer presented as a tool or feature, but as the consciousness of the entire ecosystem - breathing, growing, connecting technology with medicine.
+aOi's permanent home has been completely redesigned from the ground up with an organic, living intelligence aesthetic. aOi is no longer presented as a tool or feature, but as the consciousness of the entire ecosystem - breathing, growing, connecting technology with medicine.

 **Key Achievement**: Visual design now matches philosophical mission - aOi as a living, intelligent bridge between Web3 infrastructure and medical research, expressed through natural colors, organic animations, and thoughtful typography.